 The symptoms of hysteria are convulsive seizures, spasms and contractions of the limbs, paralysis, loss of sensation over areas of the body, and affliction of the various internal organs.
 Most of these symptoms are the result of autosuggestion and are readily relieved by suggestion from another person.

-.
+According to Ayurveda, hysteria is regarded as another form of epilepsy.
 The condition is far more common among women than in men.
 Faulty upbringing during childhood predisposes a person to hysteria.
 Young women with somewhat unequally developed minds and pampered habits can become hysterical due to sudden fright, family worries, grief, or a love affair.
 Mental changes occur among victims of hysteria.
 They become whimsical, are dominated by certain fixed ideas, and prove incapable of the same work and concentration as before.
 They also become more excitable and hypersensitive.

 Convulsive hysteria is the most marked form of hysteria.
 An attack provoked by some excitement may begin with laughter or weeping, or may give no warning sign.
 The victim falls into a semi-conscious or unconscious condition.
 The difference between an epileptic fit and a hysterical fit is that the victim of epilepsy falls down suddenly.
 He or she can injure himself, whereas a hysterical patient gently subsides into a chair or on to the floor.
 She moans, moves her head from side to side, and rolls her eyes.
 During this stage, she may see visions and exhibit powerful emotions of fear, ecstasy, or joy.
 Loss of sensation in some parts of the body is often noticed.
 In some cases, it may even resemble paralysis.
 The other manifestations are spasms and contractions of the muscles, leading to some deformity if the muscles are too tightly pulled during a fit.